- I/O Model Assumptions and Caveats

 This concept is similar to "markups" in retail trade.
 For every dollar spent by a consumer in a retail establishment, a portion goes directly to the seller or store where the item was purchased.
 A second portion goes to the trucking company that hauled the item to the store.
 The third, and usually largest, portion goes to the farm (in the case of commodities) or manufacturer (in the case of food and nonfood items).
 Similarly, port-value multipliers can be apportioned into producer, transportation, and wholesale-and-retail-trade margins.
 The benchmark I/O tables have nine categories of margins, which are summed to three for the ERS estimates of port-value multipliers.

 To approximate the ERS methodology, here is a simplified example of a producer value-based open model multiplier, which estimates the total number of jobs related to a given year's level of commodity exports.
-First, the export value is expressed in 2002 dollars.
-A price index is used to convert the export level to constant 2002 dollars.
-For example, the indexed prices received by farmers for feed grains increased from 100 (1990-92=100) to 162 from 2002 to 2009.
-The $10 billion of 2009 corn exports in 2002 dollars is thus $10 billion x 100/162, or $6.173 billion.
-The value of corn exports ($6.173 billion) times an employment multiplier of 18,140 workers per billion dollars of 2002 corn exports equates to 111,975 jobs related to total corn exports.
+This simplified example starts with a nominal value of corn exports of $10 billion.
+The export value is converted to real terms by using the indexed prices received by farmers for feed grains.
+This results is a real (inflation-adjusted) value of corn exports of $6.173 billion.
+We multiply this real export value by an employment multiplier of 18,140 workers per billion dollars of corn exports.
+The value of corn exports ($6.173 billion) times an employment multiplier of 18,140 workers per billion dollars of corn exports equates to 111,975 jobs related to total corn exports.
 This is a producer value-based multiplier.

 To understand port value-based open model multipliers, the simplified example continues.
-First, the share of the export value related to transportation and wholesale and retail trade, or "margins," is removed so that the multiplier applies only to the producer value of this $10 billion of 2009 corn exports.
-In 2002, the producer share of corn exports was 62 percent.
-The number of jobs related to corn exports therefore is $10 billion x .62 x 100/162 (the price index) x 18,140 (the number of required farmworkers), or 69,425 jobs.
+First, the share of the export value related to transportation and wholesale and retail trade, or "margins," is removed so that the multiplier applies only to the producer value of this $6.173 billion of corn exports.
+With a producer share of corn exports of 62 percent, the number of jobs related to corn exports therefore is $6.173 billion x 0.62 x 18,140 (the number of required farmworkers), or 69,425 jobs.

 The first estimate for jobs related to corn exports, 111,975 workers, is lower than the second estimate because the adjustment for the feed grain price change applies to the full value of exports, even the transportation and wholesale-and-retail-trade portions.
 The second estimate, 122,505 workers, which includes adjustments of all port price components rather than the full value of exports, gives the most accurate multiplier.